 IMPORTANT NOTE: You must apply to the University of Cambridge in order to be endorsed for the Churchill Scholarship.
-This means you must submit your Cambridge admissions application on or before the UChicago Churchill nomination application deadline of October 4, 2021.
+This means you must submit your Cambridge admissions application on or before the stated UChicago Churchill nomination application deadline.
 You are entirely responsible for submitting your complete Cambridge application.

 You must designate Churchill College as your college of choice in your Cambridge application.
 Some Cambridge departments require GRE scores as a part of the application process.
 It is your responsibility to double-check on whether you need to submit GREs with your Cambridge application.

-The campus nomination application consists of the following and must be submitted ONLINE HERE by October 4, 2021.
+The campus nomination application consists of the following and must be submitted ONLINE HERE by the stated campus deadline.
 The campus application must include the following:

 - Four academic recommendations (due by the UChicago campus deadline)

 - An up-to-date curriculum vitae (academic resume) with focus on undergraduate research activities, honors/awards.
 2-pages